JNietzsche/wemod-pro-unlocker/gui/README.md

 ## ⬇️ Installation
 1. Install Visual Studio 2022 with ".NET Desktop Developement" and "UWP Developement"
-2. Clone the repository & open the solution (.sln) located in /gui in VS
+2. Enable Windows Developer Mode
-3. Choose "WMPU-GUI" in the toolbar next to the green arrow
+3. Clone the repository & open the solution (.sln) located in /gui in VS
-4. Click on the second green arrow (it's only partially filled)
+4. Click on the second green arrow in the toolbar (it's only partially filled)

 <br/>